CyberQueens/CyberQueens/4 - Reverse Engineering Exercises/ida_cheetsheet.md

 ## Navigation

-To enter a function - click on it
+To enter a function - double click on its name

 To see where a variable, function, or strings is used - hit ‘x’, then double click on one of the entries in the window